Dominican Republic women's national baseball team

 The Dominican Republic women's national baseball team is a national team of Dominican Republic and is controlled by the Federación Dominicana de Béisbol.
 It represents the nation in women's international competition.
 The team is a member of the COPABE.
-They are currently Not ranked.
-Their general manager is Tracey Cuesta.
+They made their WBSC Women's Baseball World Cup debut in 2018, and finished in 6th out of twelve teams.